RedHelixOrg/RedHelix-1/README.md

 All RedHelix software is under the Apache 2.0 license.

 ## Redfish vs. RedHelix
-While both Redfish and RedHelix manage servers using a RESTful interface they are very [Different](./doc/redfish-vs-redhelix.md) implementations.
+While both Redfish and RedHelix manage servers using a RESTful interface they differ on the Graphics User Interface, RESTful protocol and how concisely hardware is defined.
+For more detail look at [Redfish vs. RedHelix](./doc/redfish-vs-redhelix.md)

 ## Development Status
 1. [RedHelix Development Status](./doc/dev-status.md)